Arizona Envirothon 2007

 Here are several web sites that focus on the issues of Arizona forests and trees and on this year's Envirothon topic of alternative/renwable energy.
 Many of these web sites link to yet more web sites.
 The last one listed here is about general forest ecotones in Arizona; don't miss it.

-On-line guides to important trees of Arizona:
+On-line guides to important trees of Arizona

 Note: You should be able to observe and describe tree specimens.
 Namely, describe the leaves (broad or needles, how long, how many needles per group), fruit (flowers or cones, scales, size), and bark (color, thickness, platy).
-The on-line guides below are better than nothing, but a good basic tree guide for this is the "Golden Guide to Trees of North America."
+Wikipedia on-line guides below are better than nothing, but a good basic tree guide for this is the "Golden Guide to Trees of North America."

 Some Arizona Forest Ecology Sites